 The CMSC recovery is applied as a manual entry to charge type 105 "Congestion Management Settlement Credit for Energy" on your preliminary settlement statement and final settlement statement for the last trading day of the month.
-The adjustment is rebated back to market participants as a single manual entry to charge type 155 "Congestion Management Settlement Uplift" on the preliminary settlement statement and final settlement statement for the last trading day of the month.
+The adjustment is rebated back to market participants as a single manual entry to charge type 155 "Congestion Management Settlement Uplift" on the preliminary settlement statement and final settlement and final settlement and final day of the month.